Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-11 21:00:00 AKST Expires: 2022-11-13 09:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Upper Koyukuk Valley WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 9 PM THIS EVENING TO 9 AM AKST SUNDAY * WHAT...Snow expected.
-Total snow accumulations of 4 to 7 inches. * WHERE...Upper Koyukuk Valley. * WHEN...From 9 PM this evening to 9 AM AKST Sunday. * IMPACTS...Travel could be very difficult.
+Effective: 2022-11-12 13:00:00 EST Expires: 2022-11-13 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Benzie; Leelanau; Manistee; Wexford WINTER WEATHER ADVISORY IN EFFECT FROM 1 PM THIS AFTERNOON TO 7 AM EST SUNDAY * WHAT...Lake effect snow expected.
+Total snow accumulations of 2 to 4 inches. * WHERE...Leelanau, Benzie, Manistee and Wexford Counties. * WHEN...From 1 PM this afternoon to 7 AM EST Sunday. * IMPACTS...Plan on slippery road conditions.

 weather.gov